Topological aspects of the NS5-brane: Consequences for the action and partition function

 \begin{proposition} The phase of the partition function, given by $\tfrac{1}{8}\sigma(Z^8)$, can be described as the phase of the Pontrjagin square operation on the degree four class.
-In the case when $H^4(Y^7; \Z)$ has torsion, the formula is given by \eqref{eq main}. \end{proposition}
+In the case when $H^4(Y^7; \Z)$ has torsion, the expression for the phase is given by \eqref{eq main}. \end{proposition}

-The first part of the statement can be viewed as another way of viewing the phase vs. \cite{Wi2} \cite{HS}, in the case when the Wu class can be set to zero (see \cite{Wu} for a discussion of when this can occur).
+The first part of the statement can be viewed as another way of viewing the phase than the ones described in \cite{Wi2} \cite{HS}, for the case when the Wu class can be set to zero (see \cite{Wu} for a discussion of when this can occur).
 Other effects of the Pontjagin square in the case of the M5-brane is considered in \cite{tcu3}.
 The general index problem in the presence of a boundary can be described in a way analogous to the discussion in \cite{S-sig} for the case of M-theory.

 { \bf Acknowledgements}